By Audrey Wang, AGGV Volunteer

-The exhibition Point of Contact centers on a pertinent part of Vancouver Island’s modern history, the story of Captain James Cook’s arrival in 1778 and his role in opening up trade at a place the colonists named Nootka.
+The exhibition Point of Contact: On Place and the Westcoast Imaginary centers on a pertinent part of Vancouver Island’s modern history, the story of Captain James Cook’s arrival in 1778 and his role in opening up trade at a place the colonists named Nootka.
 On a more personal level, the exhibition was put together by the AGGV’s curator Haema Sivanesan as a way for her to explore the history of the island and to better understand what it means to live on Indigenous lands by looking at the juxtaposition of Canadian (colonial) art history and Indigenous history.

 Captain Cook landed in the village of Yuquot on Nuu-chah-nulth lands.
 Through a series of miscommunication, the colonists gathered the place was called Nootka, and thus named it as such.
 Featured in the exhibition are anthropological engravings by British explorers, contemporary works by Nuu-chah-nulth artists and artworks by non-Indigenous artists.